non-sono-bello-ma-patcho/BD_LAB/README.md

 ### [Lab1](lab1/)
   A simple drill about schemas creation;
 ### [lab2](lab2/)
-  A short drill about:
+  A short drill about commands:
-  Commands:
   ```sql
       SELECT <column>
       FROM <table>